So here he was sitting on a log in his backyard because he was retired. At forty-seven years of age, not bad.

-A wiry man under a wide-brimmed hemp hat was coming down the path outside in a hurry.
+A wiry man sporting a soiled t-shirt that complemented his grimy denims, muddy rubber boots and weathered straw hat, was coming down the path outside in a hurry.
 It was Bitoy, the official garbage collector for the barrio of which the judge’s property was nominally a part.

 “Judge Molina!
 Judge Molina!”
 Bitoy cried above the ruckus of the dogs.

 “Just Molina,” Molina corrected though he doubted Bitoy could hear him above the din.
 The judge left his comfortable spot to see what was so urgent.

 Bitoy stood huffing and puffing at the gate to await Molina taking his time in his usual calm and collected way.
 Justice, it seemed, deserved the full measure of time.

 When they were finally facing each other on opposite sides of the gate, the retired judge peered through the wire mesh.
 He could see that the garbage collector had his hands oddly extended, palms up.

 On Bitoy’s palms was a banana leaf displaying a freshly cut penis.

 Molina contacted his friend, Dr. Paco Lacorte, by landline.